 Clinical Mental Health Counseling

-As members of the Clinical Mental Health Counseling Program of James Madison University, we have formed our own special community of faculty, staff, and students.
+As members of the Clinical Mental Health Counseling Program of James Madison University, we have formed our own unique learning community of faculty, staff, and students.
 We vary in abilities, age, class, gender, ethnicity, race, religion, sexual orientation, and place of birth, but we share a common vision of achieving a vitally important mission – transforming students into successful clinical mental health counselors.

 Our clinical mental health counseling alumni are dedicated to providing competent, caring, and ethical services to diverse clients in public agencies, community programs, and private practices.
 Putting our principles into practice, we strive to create a caring community in which we can thrive personally and grow professionally.
-While many of our graduates work in rural communities in Virginia’s Shenandoah Valley or among the mountains of West Virginia, many more have moved on to serve in other communities throughout the mid-Atlantic region, and across the nation.
-We invite our students to embark on a life-long journey of exploring new possibilities, refining their skills, and staying fresh throughout their careers.
+While many of our graduates work in rural communities in Virginia’s Shenandoah Valley or among the mountains of West Virginia, many more have moved on to serve in other communities throughout the mid-Atlantic region and across the nation.
+We invite our students to embark on a life-long journey of exploring new possibilities, refining their skills, and staying professionally current throughout their careers.
 We encourage them to support one another in the formidable task of facilitating the change process in individuals, couples, families, groups, and communities as licensed professional counselors.
 Finally, we challenge our graduates to advance the mental health counseling profession through service, research, innovation, advocacy, and training.